 Information for visiting students

-Some fourth-year clinical electives are offered to qualified students enrolled in U.S. and Canadian medical schools.
+Fourth-year clinical electives are offered to qualified students enrolled in U.S. and Canadian medical schools through a competitive process.
 Please visit the School of Medicine Visiting Students website for eligibility requirements and application forms.

 For current faculty members, the School of Medicine Academy of Medical Educators provides resources on improving your teaching skills and other faculty development opportunities.